segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 ## Analytics.js Performance

-The Analytics.js library and all Destination libraries are loaded with the [HTML script `async` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-async).
+The Analytics.js library and all Destination libraries are loaded with the [HTML script `async` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-async){:target="_blank"}.
 This also means that Segment fires methods asynchronously, so you should adjust your code accordingly if you require that events be sent from the browser in a specific order.

-While many tools require access to the DOM or cookies, for the Zendesk, Salesforce, and Mailchimp destinations, Segment does not need to load a native JavaScript library.
+While many tools require access to the DOM or cookies, for the Zendesk, Salesforce, and Mailchimp destinations, Segment doesn't need to load a native JavaScript library.
 Instead, Segment's servers send data to the end-tools.

 Segment loads the libraries required for your **enabled** Destinations.
 When you disable a destination, the custom version of Analytics.js loaded on your site stops requesting that library.

-Using Analytics.js does not offer a large performance benefit, but is more performant than installing each of the destinations individually.
+Using Analytics.js doesn't offer a large performance benefit, but is more performant than installing each of the destinations individually.
 And as more destinations move to accept data directly from Segment, you'll receive more performance benefits automatically.

 One option, if you don't want to use any bundled third-party tools, is to use the browserify'd [analytics-node](https://github.com/segmentio/analytics-node) package. <!-- TODO LR note: WTF does "browserified" mean-->